botto/ansible-wireguard/README.md

 Simple role to set up a wireguard server

 ## Role Variables
-    wireguard_root_ip: 10.212.122.1 #VPN address of server
+    wireguard_root_ip: 10.212.122.1 # VPN address of server
-    wireguard_clients: [] #List of clients to add to wireguard config
+    wireguard_clients: [] # List of clients to add to wireguard config
+    wireguard_private_key: "..." # Undefined by default, the role will generate a key on each run

 ## Example Playbook